 For a long time, the boutique has taken a wait-and-see approach to the potential UPC launch.
 Now, with the future of the court still uncertain, Krieger Mes has ruled out a merger with European firms.
 Instead, it relies on non-exclusive cooperation.
 This may limit its opportunities in cross-border litigation.
-Instead the firm relies entirely on the remarkable reputation of its lawyers.
-Although compared to other German boutiques, Krieger Mes is seen less in cross-border disputes, it is often active in major series of proceedings before the Düsseldorf court, many of which are of the same scale as large cross-border cases.
+Instead, the firm relies entirely on the remarkable reputation of its lawyers.
+Although Krieger Mes is seen less in cross-border disputes compared to other German boutiques, it is often active in major series of proceedings before the Düsseldorf courts, many of which are of the same scale as large cross-border cases.
 Krieger Mes’ vast experience in SEP suits and strong visibility in cases for NPEs could also make it an important player at the UPC.
 The firm’s strong ties to the German automotive industry in connectivity issues also points to the future.

 8 partners, 3 associates

 All-round IP activity with a clear focus on patent litigation.
 Trademarks and unfair competition.